How to potty train a puppy? Potty training a puppy at the right time and place requires consistency, patience, and positive reinforcement.

-Another factor is your puppy’s previous habits.
-You might need to change the bad habitudes and establish new desirable ones.
+Another factor is your puppy’s previous habits that you might need to change and establish new desirable ones.

 One of the main reasons dogs lose their homes or end up in shelters is that few people are willing to put up with the dirt in the house.

 Make sure you do some home investigation on how to train a puppy before adopting one.

 While training your puppy, there will always be accidents.

 Always stick with a program that includes taking your puppy out at the first sign of potty training and offering rewards to reinforce his positive attitude.

 According to the experts, the best age to start training your puppy is when they are between 12 and 16 weeks old.
 At that point, they have sufficient bladder control.

 If your puppy is over 12 weeks old at the time of adoption and has been doing his business in a crate, house training may take longer.
 Change the dog’s behavior with patience and positive reinforcement.